gutomaia/pyNES/README.rst

 The Legend
 ----------

-There was a time when game cartridges were forged in the fire of mount doom itself.
+There was a time when game cartridges were forged in the fire of Mount Doom itself.
 That great power was then trapped into a regular plastic shelf.
-Most of the secrets were sealed by fellowship of hardcore game programmers.
+Most of the secrets were sealed by the fellowship of hardcore game programmers.
 Their names were concealed in end-game credits from games that were never supposed to be finished.
-Countless game lives were wasted in the first level, in fruitless attempts of unveiling their evil[1] spell.
+Countless game lives were wasted in the first level, in fruitless attempts of unveiling their evil spell.

-That was what my curious and inventive mind believed for years, and still do so.
+That was what my curious and inventive mind believed for years, and still does.
 As a kid, I used to play those games and always asked myself how they were done.
 I really wanted to experience some of the game design problems the pioneers once faced.
 Back then, they had to wage their own tools, hack the specs for game effects and layout the memory mapper circuits.
-I figured out, to reach mount doom as equal, first, I had to forge my own hammer.
-I've decided trail their footmarks therefore I built PyNES: A Python ASM compiler for Nintendo 8 bits.
+I figured that, to reach Mount Doom as an equal, first, I had to forge my own hammer.
+I've decided to follow in their footsteps, and therefore I have built PyNES: A Python ASM compiler for Nintendo 8 bits.

 However as I strum steps progresses, the anvil didn't sound the same.
 Knowledge weight has changed.
-Internet made it all available and communities are helpful.
-Also, computer power had grown and programming languages evolved.
-I must go a further in each step of their challenges.
+The Internet has made it all available and communities are helpful.
+Also, computer power has grown and programming languages have evolved.
+I must go further in each step of their challenges.
 PyNES is turning into a high-level compiler which will allow Nintendo games to be written mostly in Python.
-This lecture will explain the several hacks and drawbacks of such approach.
-And I must say, trying to compile a such evolved language to a such limited processor as the c6502 it's MADNESS.
+This lecture will explain the several hacks and drawbacks of such an approach.
+And I must say, trying to compile such an evolved language to such a limited processor as the c6502 is MADNESS.
 It's pyNES!

 The Untold Story